Mayoral candidates spar over transportation, convoy in CBC Ottawa's debate | CBC News

 "With the added interest that's going to cost $450 million, almost half a billion dollars," Sutcliffe said.

-He added the debate around transit needs to respect residents living in rural areas — who can't bike their children to hockey practice or a doctor — saying many he's spoken with decry the condition of the city's roads.
+He added the debate around transit needs to respect residents living in rural areas — who can't bike their children to hockey practice or a doctor — saying many he's spoken with decry the condition of city roads.

 "They find the state of our roads deplorable.
 I will also fix public transit and LRT," Sutcliffe said.
 "We can't just do bike lanes."